zeyang1225/zeyang1225.github.io/_includes/research.md

      <li>  Presented at Indian School of Business, 2023 McMaster Accounting Research Symposium, Kyoto University, Waseda University, Concordia University, 2022 CSFN, Development Bank of Japan</li>
     <li><details>
   <summary>Abstract</summary>
+We examine the determinants and consequences of firms’ choice between two venues for voluntary climate disclosure - corporate social responsibility (CSR) reports and the Carbon Disclosure Project (CDP).
+In the determinants, we find the prior CSR disclosure is positively associated with its CDP disclosure, but not vice versa.
+Firms with prior CSR are less likely to disclose via the CDP when having more climate-related shareholder resolutions, greater carbon impact, and tighter financial constraints.
+Following the CDP disclosure initiation, firms experience higher liquidity, ESG ratings, analyst coverage, and lower emissions – although these findings only apply to firms without prior CSR disclosure.
 </details></li>
   </ul>
     </ul>